smikhalevski/pipit/README.md

 </a>
 </p>

-Universal logger with pluggable architecture.
+The universal logger with the pluggable architecture.

 ```sh
 npm install --save-prod pipit